• INSPIRATIONS AND DEVOTIONS - POSTS

 Psalm 103:13 (NIV): “As a father has compassion on his children, so the Lord has compassion on those who fear him.”

-“How I Start My Day: Coffee, Devotion & Deeper Bible Study”
+“How I Start My Day: Coffee, Devotion & Deeper Bible Study” “UPDATED”

 My mornings start with a prayer placing the Armor of GOD upon my husband, myself, our friends and our neighbors, then I pour a cup of coffee and read a devotional from the “today in the word” app.
 This helps me set the tone for my day.
 Then I go through my emails and possibly check social media.
-After that, I pour another cup of coffee, then head to the office, where I turn on the TV to YouTube to watch Donna Reidland’s videos for “Bible in a Year.”

 What are some of your daily routines?
 Do you have any favorite devotional apps?
-If not and you are looking to get closer to GOD then feel free to check out the links below.

 I would love to hear back from you on what your thoughts are and your daily routines.